Research to Date

 - We were the first internationally to characterise the role of the protein, IGF-I binding protein-2 and downstream PTEN/Akt signalling in muscle cell regeneration (Sharples et al., 2013).

 - Finally, we published a review article on skeletal muscle growth factors and cytokines and their role in life/health-span in top international journal Aging Cell (Click for PDF) that received the award for the most accessed article in the journal that year (2015) and has had over 100 citations to date (Sept 2019).

 Image above: Resveratrol (found in the skin of red grapes) chemical structure.

 In collaboration with synthetic chemist Dr Chris Coxon (LJMU, UK) we are currently investigating the role of novel resveratrol analogues in skeletal muscle cells.
 Resveratrol is a polyphenol derived from the skin of red grapes and has been associated with lifespan extension in animal models.
-Early work in collaboration with Dr. Amarjit Saini (Karolinska Institute) and Professor Claire Stewart (LJMU) identified that resveratrol could help protect muscle from inflamed muscle wasting in-vitro (link).
+Early work Led by Professor Claire Stewart and collaboration with Dr. Amarjit Saini (Karolinska Institute), identified that resveratrol could help protect muscle from inflamed muscle wasting in-vitro (link).
 The Sharples Muscle lab have since identified that resveratrol can prevent muscle wasting as a result of glucose restriction in-vitro (link).
 However, its impact is not long lasting.
 We are therefore investigating the role of these novel resveratrol analogues in regulating an important epigenetic modifier, histone deacetylase SIRT1, and its cross talk with IGF and TNF-alpha signalling in muscle wasting in-vitro, in an attempt to optimise and extend the positive benefits of resveratrol.